ggerganov/llama.cpp/README_sycl.md

 |-|-|-|
 |GGML_SYCL_DEVICE|0 (default) or 1|Set the device id used.
 Check the device ids by default running output|
 |GGML_SYCL_DEBUG|0 (default) or 1|Enable log function by macro: GGML_SYCL_DEBUG|

+## Known Issue

+-  Hang during startup

+  llama.cpp use mmap as default way to read model file and copy to GPU.
+In some system, memcpy will be abnormal and block.
+  Solution: add **--no-mmap**.

+## Todo

+- Support to build in Windows.

+- Support multiple cards.